- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To minimize these risks, it is important to follow best practices for securing remote access to your NAS device, such as enabling firewall rules, using strong passwords, regularly updating firmware, and implementing additional security measures like two-factor authentication.

-Although NAS DiskStation DS715 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS715 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -